emalikides/Thesis/README.md

 Thesis for Honours year at ANU, in which a new configuration for an optical phased array (real world death-star) was experimentally demonstrated.

+This resulted in [this](https://opg.optica.org/ao/abstract.cfm?uri=ao-53-22-4881) publication.

 Includes:

+## (1-2) Background Theory
+Introduction theory, about optical phased arrays, and motivation.
+## 3 Optical Head Design
-1. Derivation and calculation of coupling factor for external cover component of configuration
+Derivation and calculation (analytical and numerical) of coupling factor for external cover component of configuration.
-2. Description of experimental setup
-3. Description of Labview code for noise and control/beam steering
-4. Results
+## 4 Controller Design
+Design of digital controller/noise suppression algorithm with reference to conventional control theory methods.
+## 5 CDMA-based Digital Interferometry
+Description of innovation involving new method for extracting phase signal using coded dithering.
+## 6 Experimental Setup and Results
+What happened (it worked well!)
+## Appendices
+- more detailed calculations and code.